 'Texas Pride' is, quite literally, the state identity that boldly declares, "I am a Texan!"

 Texas has a population of over 30 million and serves as a hub for the U.S. economy and transportation, establishing itself as an economic and geographical center in various fields.
-To the east, ports including Houston are significantly located through the Atlantic, and numerous airports in Texas operate as major hubs.
-Notably, the Dallas Fort Worth International Airport is widely recognized as the second largest airport in the world.
+To the east, major ports, including Houston, are located along the Atlantic, and numerous airports in Texas operate as key hubs.
+Notably, the Dallas/Fort Worth International Airport is widely recognized as the second largest airport in the world.

-The robust economy of Texas is reflected in its purchasing power, being the state with the highest number of shopping malls per capita in the U.S. Based on its affluent economy, it enriches culture and society, showing a steady increase in population, thus narrowing the gap with California, the most populous state.
+The robust economy of Texas is reflected in its purchasing power, making it the state with the highest number of shopping malls per capita in the U.S. With a wealthy economic base, Texas has cultivated a rich cultural and social landscape, showing a steady population increase that continues to narrow the gap with California, the most populous state.

-Among the 50 states in the U.S., Texas's prominent pride has solidified like a strong 'brand.'
+Among the 50 states in the U.S., Texas's distinctive pride has solidified into a strong 'brand.'

 Roots — The Narrative of Independence